Contractor Friendly & Self Employed Mortgage Broker

 My lender is offering the same rate you’ve recommended, why would I do it through you?

-We understand that some lenders will offer the same rates direct to their customers as they do to brokers, but as a valued client if we recommend you remain with your current lender you may be eligible for a cash back from us.
+We understand that some lenders will offer the same rates direct to their customers as they do to brokers, but working with a broker you will receive advice on what type of product is best suited to your needs and circumstances.

 Can I borrow more?